JSTOR-Labs/plant-humanities/help/README.md

 	   title="How to Use the Plant Humanities Lab" layout="vtl">

-You can use Plant Humanities Lab to explore the cultural histories of plants and their influence on human societies in two ways: take a guided tour of a single plant’s influence through curated and interactive plant narratives, or use the plant search to discover resources and data associated with people, places and plants.
+You can use Plant Humanities Lab to explore the cultural histories of plants and their influence on human societies in two ways: take a guided tour of a single plant’s influence through curated and interactive plant narratives, or use the plant search to discover resources and data associated with people, places, and plants.
 <param ve-image fit="contain" url="home_page.jpg">

 # Plant Narratives
 Select a narrative from the home page.
 Each narrative is dedicated to a single plant.
 As you scroll through the narrative, you’ll notice each paragraph of text is presented alongside a related visualization panel.
 You can change which paragraph is active either by scrolling or by clicking anywhere within a new paragraph.
-The visualization panel includes a variety of components, interactive maps, high-resolution images, data visualizations, and more.
+The visualization panel includes a variety of components, including interactive maps, high-resolution images, data visualizations, and more.
 Icons to the right of the text indicate what components are available for each paragraph.
 Only one mode can display at a time, so you may have to click to see additional features.
 Components include:
 <param ve-graphic url="Essays.gif">

 ## Images